 The origianl dwelling place was probably carved from the very hill itself.

-In the hilly part of the Val di Chiana, with the Chiana – Orcia ridge of hills behind us (forming views from Montepulciano & Siena rooms) and the gently […]Read More
+In the ‘gentle hills’ of the Val di Chiana, with the Orcia – Chiana ridge behind us and the Val di Chiana extending out below us find Siena House. […]Read More

 We are on Google Maps (Search for Siena House Tuscany).
 We are closer to Montepulciano than to downtown Siena (30+ mins away) If you are not able to use Google […]Read More